Ontario Highway 35: Designation and paving

 The Highway 35 designation was first applied in 1931 to the road between Lindsay and Fenelon Falls.
 The DHO assumed the Cameron Road through the townships of Ops and Fenelon on July 1 of that year.

 It was extended north along the road between Fenelon Falls and Rosedale on April 15, 1934, bringing the length of the highway up to 38.9 km.

 On April 1, 1937, the Department of Northern Development merged into the DHO,.
 As a result, an additional 138.4 km of road were added to the length of Highway 35.
 The portion south of Coboconk within Victoria County was assumed by the department on August 11 of that year, while the remainder within the county from Coboconk to north of Norland was assumed several weeks later on September 1.
 The portion lying within Haliburton County, from north of Norland to Dwight and Huntsville, was assumed a month later on October 6.

-Finally, the 53.2 km between Lindsay and Newcastle were assumed by the DHO on April 13, 1938, bringing the highway to its peak length of 232.6 km.
+Finally, a 53.2 km section between Lindsay and Newcastle was assumed by the DHO on April 13, 1938, bringing the highway to its peak length of 232.6 km.

 At this point, much of the assumed route was a gravel road.
 Only the section south of Orono and from Lindsay to Cameron was paved.

 Construction quickly began to pave the gravel sections of the route.
 Approximately 11 km of paving between Cameron and Fenelon Falls was completed in 1938.

 By 1939, the concurrency of Highway 35/60 between Huntsville and Dwight was also paved.

 In 1940, paving of a gravel mulch surface was completed from Dwight south for approximately 2.5 km to Birkendale, as well as approximately 15 km from the Victoria–Haliburton county boundary north of Norland to Minden.

 Approximately 24 km of paving north of Carnarvon to Wren Lake was completed in 1942.

 The remaining 27 km of gravel road between Wren Lake and Birkendale was paved in 1945.

 A permanent pavement was laid from north of Norland to Dwight, as well as between Fenelon Falls and Rosedale in 1947.